aspose-cells-cloud/aspose-cells-cloud-docs/en/_index.md

 - Create, edit, convert, and analyze local spreadsheet files based on Aspose.Cells Cloud Web API services.
 - Supported file formats include 30 formats, such as **xlsx**, **csv**, **ods**, **xlsb**, etc.
 - Operate spreadsheets directly through the Aspose.Cells Cloud Web API without the need for Microsoft Excel dependencies.
-- Free 150 API calls per month.
+- Free tier includes up to 150 API calls per month.
-- Pay‑as‑you‑go pricing – the more you use, the larger the discount.
+- Pay‑as‑you‑go pricing based on usage.
 - **Short‑code**: Things that can be done in one sentence.
   - **Convert XLSX to PDF** → ConvertSpreadsheetToPdf
   - **Delete extra spaces in the entire file** → TrimSpreadsheetContent